 Supraventricular tachycardia (SVT): Random pounding arising from the left ventricle of the heart that ends abruptly.

 At CARE Hospitals, the following procedures are done for the above mentioned cardiac ailments:

 Cardioversion - This method of treatment includes electric shock therapy delivered through paddles or patches attached to the chest.
 The shock affects the electric impulses of the heart and sets the rhythm right.

-Pacemaker - A small electric device implanted near the collarbone.
+A pacemaker is a small electric device implanted near the collarbone.
 If the heartbeats are too fast or too slow, the pacemaker sends electric impulses to stimulate the heart to beat at a normal rhythm.

-Implantable cardioverter-defibrillator (ICD) - An ICD is an electrical device, much like a pacemaker, that continuously monitors the heart rhythm and sends out low or high energy electric shocks to restore normal heart rhythm on detecting abnormalities.
+Implantable cardioverter-defibrillator (ICD) - An ICD is an electrical device that continuously monitors the heart rhythm and, if abnormalities are detected, delivers low-or high-energy electric shocks to restore normal heart rhythm.
 We may recommend an ICD implant if a patient is at risk of developing irregular heartbeat rhythms or has already suffered from a heart attack or cardiac arrest.

 How can CARE Hospitals help?

-At CARE Hospitals, we provide comprehensive diagnostic services in the field of cardiology using state-of-the-art equipment and technology.
+At CARE Hospitals, we provide comprehensive diagnostic services in the field of cardiology using state-of-the-art equipment and technology which continously helps us provide you the best Treatment for Arrhythmia in Hyderabad.
 Our well trained multidisciplinary staff support will provide assistance and care during the postoperative recovery period and out-of-hospital support for all your queries and cardiac problems.
 CARE Hospitals advanced and modern minimally invasive surgical procedures will help improve your quality of life.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly